Budapestby VisitCity Guides

 Plázs Siófok's shallow waters and extensive facilities draw families seeking summer fun

-Petőfi Promenade: The Social Heart
+Petőfi Promenade: The Social Scene

-Balatonfüred: Elegance on the North Shore
+Balatonfüred: Classy North Shore

-Tagore Promenade: Lakeside Elegance
+Tagore Promenade: Elegant Lakeside Stroll

 Tree-lined waterfront promenade with pedestrian walkway and lamp posts along Lake Balaton